 Being customer-centric is more important than ever before.
 The internet levels the playing field for feedback on how businesses treat customers.
-With review sites, social media, screenshots, live streaming, and mobile video a business can’t hide from a bad customer experience.
+With review sites, social media, screenshots, live streaming, and mobile video, a business can’t hide from a bad customer experience.

-This change in itself is not a reason that businesses just need to be better, but it’s driving businesses to improve none the less.
+This change in itself is not a reason that businesses just need to be better, but it’s driving businesses to improve nonetheless.

 The extreme ends of a customer’s experience with a business are amplified.
 Unfortunately for a business, it’s the bad experiences that are the most widely publicized.
-Yes, a business can do extraordinary things but more times than not, a business really has to wow a customer.
+Yes, a business can do extraordinary things, but more times than not, a business really has to wow a customer.

 Now, I know this paints a bleak picture for a business, but it really is a good thing.
 This is an opportunity for customer-centric businesses to thrive and separate themselves from their peers.

 Just sit on that for a minute.
 How does that change your business?
-What practices are you doing that isn’t so customer-friendly?
+What practices are you doing that aren’t so customer-friendly?
 There are probably some practices you may or may not be proud of.
 Keeping that in mind will help you pull your business more towards being customer-centric.
 The natural gravity of your business will likely pull you away from this, so striking a balance will happen.